mkrishna4u/smart-testauto-framework/README.md

 8. Excel / CSV file reader tools
 9. Java / JDK: Minimum Version Required = 11

-This framework removes the complexity of all other software tools and provides a *Single Platform* for testing automation.
+This framework removes the complexity of all other software tools and provides a **Single Homogeneous Platform** for testing automation.
 Using that you can automate any app on any platform.

 ## Supported Platform Types
 1. windows